Legacy Gent

 Watch: healthy ways for men to handle stress and frustration.

 Stress rarely shows up alone.
 It tangles with career burnout, with the questions behind a midlife crisis, and with whether you have a clear sense of purpose.
 Building steady confidence makes the daily load lighter too.
 For a clinical, practical toolkit, the Mayo Clinic stress relievers guide is worth a bookmark.
-If stress ever feels like more than you can manage, talking with a doctor or licensed professional is a smart, strong move.
+If stress ever feels like more than you can manage, talking with a doctor or licensed professional is a smart, strong move — and it’s a lot cheaper than a new set of molars.

 About the Author